jhgroth/Five-simple-tools-for-stochastic-lattice-creation/README.md

 # Five-simple-tools-for-stochastic-lattice-creation

-This is the repository shares files of stochastic lattices that were proposed in the paper "Five simple tools for stochastic lattice creation" [1].
+This is repository shares stochastic lattice files.
+These are part of the publication "Five simple tools for stochastic lattice creation" [1].

 The included STL files are: